VERIFAI-2026

 Registration

 The participants will be hosted at Villebrumier.
 As there are a limited number of rooms, single and double rooms will be assigned on a first-come, first-served basis.
-We offer a convenient package covering accommodation and meals and participation in all activities, including the concert on Sunday and the excursion.
+We offer a convenient package covering accommodation and meals and participation in all activities, including the concert on Sunday.

 CostRegular attendance fee